bootstrap-vue/bootstrap-vue/src/components/toast/README.md

     },
     methods: {
       popToast() {
-        // use a shorter name for this.$createElement const h = this.$createElement
+        // Use a shorter name for this.$createElement const h = this.$createElement
+        // Increment the toast count
         this.count++
         // Create the message
         const vNodesMsg = h(